-Giunta has been the Music Director of the Des Moines Symphony for twenty-five years and is currently riding the crest of the most successful era in the Orchestra’s rich history.
+Giunta has been the Music Director of the Des Moines Symphony for thirty years and is currently riding the crest of the most successful era in the Orchestra’s rich history.
 He has transformed the Orchestra into one of the finest regional orchestras in America.

 Over the past three decades, he held a similar position with the Waterloo-Cedar Falls Symphony for fourteen seasons, and has guest conducted many of the great orchestras of the world including the Chicago Symphony, the Minnesota Orchestra, the London Philharmonic and the Philharmonia Orchestra of London.
-In the United States, he has also conducted the orchestras of Indianapolis, Nashville, North Carolina, Charlotte, Florida and Vermont, among others.
+In the United States, he has conducted the orchestras of Indianapolis, Nashville, North Carolina, Charlotte, Florida and Vermont, among others.
 He has also conducted orchestras in Mexico, South America, Europe, Canada, Japan and the United Kingdom.

 In 2010, he conducted the Iowa debut of Beyond the Score, a partnership between the Des Moines Symphony and the Chicago Symphony Orchestra.

 In 2007, invited to substitute for Kurt Masur, Giunta guest-conducted the Orquesta Sinfonica Brasileira in Rio de Janeiro in the famed Theatro Municipal.
 The two sold-out performances received multiple standing ovations.
 He also conducted the SODRE Orchestra in Montevideo, Uruguay to critical acclaim.
 One critic wrote “Giunta moves like a ballet dancer.
 He has a dignified and refined technique with great passion and command for the music.
 The orchestra sounded energized and unified under Giunta’s thoughtful and persuasive baton.”